mocha-parallel/mocha-parallel-tests/README.md

 `npm install --save-dev mocha-parallel-tests mocha`

-Starting from 0.6.0 `mocha-parallel-tests` adds mocha as a [peerDependency](https://nodejs.org/en/blog/npm/peer-dependencies/) so you should specify what `mocha` version you want to run tests with.
+**ATTENTION**: Starting from 1.0.0 `mocha-parallel-tests` adds mocha as a [peerDependency](https://nodejs.org/en/blog/npm/peer-dependencies/) so you should specify what `mocha` version you want to run tests with.
 Currently 2.3.x, 2.4.x and 3.0.x mocha versions are supported.

 ## Usage